-Having watched the impacts of freezing rain first hand, I’d have to say that is my least favorite type of weather.
-The forecasting is always a great challenge and puts a lot of my winter meteorology knowledge to work, but the danger it creates for drivers and weighted power lines is something I wish we could avoid.
+Having watched the impacts of freezing rain first-hand, I’d have to say that is my least favorite type of weather.
+Forecasting is always a great challenge and puts a lot of my winter meteorology knowledge to work, but the danger it creates for drivers and weighted power lines is something I wish we could avoid.

 If you weren't a meteorologist, what would you most like to be?

-Either a NBA Scout or a position involving elephant conservation…very different!
+Either an NBA Scout or a position involving elephant conservation…very different!
 Growing up, I always said I wanted to be in the NBA.
-Clearly that wasn’t going to happen so scouting the next group would be the closest thing!
-But, after living in Sri Lanka at an elephant rehabilitation center, I’d likely work with the animals.
+Clearly, that wasn’t going to happen so scouting the next group would be the closest thing!
+But, after living in Sri Lanka at an elephant rehabilitation centre, I’d likely work with the animals.
 I’d love to continue the amazing effort of other conservationists and help educate the public on the human-elephant conflict.

 From a purely meteorological point of view, where would you most like to live?

-As I mentioned before, I’ve touched upon a lot of the country in my personal endeavors and for broadcast television.
-Without hesitation I’d be back in Asheville, NC.
+As I mentioned before, I’ve touched upon a lot of the country in my personal endeavours and for broadcast television.
+Without hesitation, I’d be back in Asheville, NC.
 To me, there’s nothing like the Blue Ridge.
 Low humidity in the summer.
 Less than harsh winters.
 And the best Fall you can imagine.